abdallahdib/NextFace/README.md

 	* for specular map: *weightSpecularSymmetryReg*, *weightSpecularConsistencyReg*
-	* for roughness map: *weightRoughnessSymmetryReg* and *weightRoughnessConsistencyReg* I also provided a configuration file named **optimConfigLight.ini** which have higher regularization values for these maps that u can use viez dependnt attributes
+	* for roughness map: *weightRoughnessSymmetryReg* and *weightRoughnessConsistencyReg* I also provided a configuration file named **optimConfigLight.ini** which have higher regularization values for these maps that u can use
+* Using a single image to estimate face attribute is an ill-posed problem and the estimated reflectance maps(diffuse, specular and roughness) and view and camera dependent. if you to obtain more intrinsic reflectance maps, you have to use multiple images per subject.

 # Roadmap
 If I have time:
-* Add virtual lightstage as proposed in [this]() to model high frequency point light)
+* Add virtual lightstage as proposed in [this]() to model high frequency point lights.
 * Add support for [FLAME](https://github.com/Rubikplayer/flame-fitting) morphable model.
-You are welcome if you can help with this.
+You are welcome if you can help.
+* add GUI interface for loading images, landmarks edition, run optimization and visualize results.

 # License
 NextFace is available for free, under GPL license, to use for research and educational purposes only.

 # Acknowledgements
-The uvmap is taken from [here](https://github.com/unibas-gravis/parametric-face-image-generator/blob/master/data/regions/face12.json), landmarks association  from [here](https://github.com/kimoktm/Face2face/blob/master/data/custom_mapping.txt). [redner](https://github.com/BachiLi/redner/) is used for ray tracing.
+The uvmap is taken from [here](https://github.com/unibas-gravis/parametric-face-image-generator/blob/master/data/regions/face12.json), landmarks association  from [here](https://github.com/kimoktm/Face2face/blob/master/data/custom_mapping.txt). [redner](https://github.com/BachiLi/redner/) is used for ray tracing, albedo model from [here](https://github.com/waps101/AlbedoMM/).

 # Citation
-NextFace inherits a lots of concepts from our early work below. if you use NextFace, please cite the following paper:
+If you use NextFace and find it useful in your work, plz cite the following work:

 ```
 @inproceedings{dib2021practical,